 - Write a letter to someone in the future about life in this year.

-All of these suggestions can help you teach writing skills and encourage creativity in order to build confidence and ability in a relaxed approach to writing in your homeschool, without curriculum.
+All of these suggestions can help you teach writing skills and encourage creativity in order to build confidence and ability in a relaxed approach to writing in your homeschool, without a curriculum.